griptape-ai/griptape/README.md

 pip install griptape griptape-tools -U
 ```

-Second, configure an OpenAI client by [getting an API key](https://beta.openai.com/account/api-keys) and adding it to your environment as `OPENAI_API_KEY`. **griptape** uses [OpenAI Completions API](https://platform.openai.com/docs/guides/completion) to execute LLM prompts.
+Second, configure an OpenAI client by [getting an API key](https://beta.openai.com/account/api-keys) and adding it to your environment as `OPENAI_API_KEY`.
+Griptape uses [OpenAI Completions API](https://platform.openai.com/docs/guides/completion) to execute LLM prompts.

-With **griptape**, you can create *structures*, such as `Agents`, `Pipelines`, and `Workflows`, that are composed of different types of tasks.
+With Griptape, you can create *structures*, such as `Agents`, `Pipelines`, and `Workflows`, that are composed of different types of tasks.
 Let's define a simple two-task pipeline that uses several tools and ramps:

 ```python
 from griptape.memory import Memory